 Getting illness in perspective helps to minimise its impact.
 Understanding that illness is inevitable, usually tansitory and that it can provide insight and opportunity can help avoid dramatising and treating it as a calamity.
 This last point applies to serious or incurable illness as well.

-Illness and disease are unavoidable elements in the human condition.
+Illness and disease are unavoidable elements in the human condition, but we should not confuse illness and identity.
 When we suffer – however serious it is – our ailment is only a part of what we are.
 If we allow it to become who we are by weaving it into our identity, it is much harder to deal with.